Hi, I’m Leah, and I’m a:

 When I’m not at my desk, surrounded by swirls of paper and pencils and shiny screens, I might be off on a long run or whirling around the kitchen, whipping up a mean plant-based feast.
 But I’m probably out in the dirt.
 Driven almost sheerly by curiosity, I spent September 2016 through October 2017 traveling all over North America to apprentice on more than 10 different organic farms, studying both the practical, procedural aspects of small-scale farming and its associated psychological and cultural implications.
 I adore few things more than soft soil, fresh veggies, and plant-given lessons on growth (both literal and metaphorical), and I’m a passionate proponent of (and participant in) sustainable agriculture and the human culture that goes with it.

 This commitment to honest food systems led me towards Masienda, the critically-acclaimed sourcers and purveyors of heirloom Mexican corn for chefs around the world.
 As a social media and communications consultant in the summer of 2017, I helped launch their three-ingredient, non-GMO, nixtamalized corn tortilla company called Masienda Bodega, and I developed a fanatic fascination in heirloom crops and Mexican farming practices in the process.
-That’s how I wound up living in Oaxaca, Mexico — a key cradle of plant domestication and the native homeland of corn, squash and other staple ingredients — where I’m collaborating with those in the agricultural and culinary realms to foster integrity, communication, and sacred heritage preservation within food systems.
+That’s how I wound up living in Oaxaca, Mexico — a key cradle of plant domestication and the native homeland of corn, squash and other staple ingredients — where I spent six months collaborating with those in the agricultural and culinary realms to foster integrity, communication, and sacred heritage preservation within food systems.
 I’m now back in the U.S., spending a full season working on a beyond organic fruit and vegetable farm on the North Fork of Long Island, but I remain particularly interested in forging relationships between Mexican producers and U.S. consumers and in building bridges across borders by way of farming.